-- Correct: She said he has a zero percent chance of winning. - Correct: We are currently at 98% capacity. - Correct: Carl pulled up last year's percentages.
+- CORRECT: She said he has a zero percent chance of winning. - CORRECT: We are currently at 98% capacity. - CORRECT: Carl pulled up last year's percentages.

-Kellogg School of Management Custom Style Guide
+KSM Custom Style Guide

 Academic departments

 When speaking about one of the departments/PhD programs without using the formal title, follow the following capitalization rules: